 This Protocol sets out the internal Corporate Governance arrangements for the Guernsey Data Protection Authority (“the Authority”).
-The arrangements set out here were adopted by the Authority on 25 May 2018, were updated in January 2021 and will be kept under review by the Authority.
+The arrangements set out here were adopted by the Authority on 25 May 2018 and were updated in January 2023.
+They will be kept under review by the Authority.

 The DP Law is the ultimate instrument for corporate governance and this Protocol takes effect subject to its provisions.
 This Protocol has been adopted to achieve maximum clarity about the role and authority of each participant and their inter-relationships.
 Some (but not all) of the provisions of the DP Law are repeated in this Protocol in more accessible language.
 Many of the provisions are elaborated, especially where a discretion is available to the Authority.